How to reduce returns on Shopify (without hurting conversion)

 The signals to check

-Before approving any refund above a threshold (say, $50), check the customer against these signals:
+Before approving any refund above a threshold (say, $50), check the customer against:

 - Return-to-order ratio over 50% in last 90 days